Infographics continue to be insanely popular.

-And, if you need more convincing, check out this article by SEJ which makes a compelling argument for inclusion of infographics and why they deliver great results for businesses.
+And, if you need more convincing, this article by SEJ makes a compelling argument for the inclusion of infographics and why they deliver great results for businesses.

 Infographics are the perfect combination of visuals and text.
-Most infographics are visually appealing, often containing interesting information about a certain topic that audience can easily skim through.
+Most infographics are visually appealing, often containing interesting information about a certain topic that readers can easily skim through.

 More importantly, good infographics have the ability to make your content go viral, generate tons of high-quality backlinks, and improve your site’s overall SEO.

 Infographics that go viral have these 3 elements in common:

 - Amazing design.
 First and foremost, infographics that go viral are visually-appealing and are professionally designed.

 - Well-researched statistics.
 A good infographic, in most cases, contains interesting statistics or facts on a given topic.

 - Promotion and outreach.
 The above two elements are mostly useless if the infographic is not promoted well.
 Therefore, social media promotion and email outreach are just as important in order to make your infographic go viral.